 As such, you should also ask what the official job placement rate is for the massage therapy graduates.

-In 2018, the Job Placement rate our massage therapy graduates was 78%.
+In 2018, the Job Placement rate of our massage therapy graduates was 78%.
 For example, last year 31 of 40 graduates found employment as licensed massage therapists (LMTs) after graduation (reflects the disclosure data submitted in AMC’s 2018 report to the Accrediting Commission of Career Schools and Colleges, as accessed on January 2, 2019).

 There you have it, the first things to look for in a massage school are accreditation, tuition, financial aid information, Mblex pass rates, and job placement rates.
 Keep in mind that Acupuncture and Massage College is nationally-accredited by the Accrediting Commission of Career Schools and Colleges and professionally-accredited by the Accreditation Commission for Acupuncture and Oriental Medicine.
 As such, we are upfront about costs and all other consumer information.